Moctezuma II: Rebellions

-During his reign, multiple rebellions were suppressed by use of force, and often ended with violent results.
-In fact, as mentioned previously, the first campaign during his reign, which was done in honor of his coronation, was the suppression of a rebellion in Nopallan (today known as Santos Reyes Nopala) and Icpatepec (a Mixtec town that no longer exists which was near Silacayoapam), both in modern-day Oaxaca.
+During his reign, multiple rebellions were suppressed by the use of force and often ended with violent results.
+As mentioned previously, the first campaign during his reign, which was done in honor of his coronation, was the suppression of a rebellion in Nopallan (today known as Santos Reyes Nopala) and Icpatepec (a Mixtec town that no longer exists which was near Silacayoapam), both in modern-day Oaxaca.
 The prisoners taken during this campaign were later used as slaves or for human sacrifice.

 After Mexico suffered a humiliating defeat at Atlixco during a flower war against Huejotzingo (see below), many sites in Oaxaca rebelled, likely under the idea that the empire's forces were weakened.
 However, Moctezuma was able to raise an army numbering 200,000 and marched over the city of Yancuitlan (today known as Yanhuitlan), a city which had been previously conquered by Tizoc, and conquered Zozollan in the process.
 Abundant territorial expansion was carried out following this.

 Another notable rebellion occurred in Atlixco (in modern-day Puebla), a city neighboring Tlaxcala which had previously been conquered by Ahuizotl.
-This rebellion occurred in 1508, which was repressed by a prince named Macuilmalinatzin.
-This wasn't the first conflict which occurred in this region, as its proximity with Tlaxcala and Huejotzingo would cause multiple conflicts to erupt in this area during Moctezuma's reign.
+This rebellion occurred in 1508, and was repressed by a prince named Macuilmalinatzin.
+This wasn't the first conflict that occurred in this region, as its proximity with Tlaxcala and Huejotzingo would cause multiple conflicts to erupt in this area during Moctezuma's reign.

 A large series of rebellions occurred in 1510, likely as a result of astrological predictions halting some Mexica military operations to a degree.
 Moctezuma would try to campaign against these rebellions one at a time throughout the following years, campaigning against territories in Oaxaca, including Icpatepec again, in 1511 or 1512.
 Some of these revolts occurred as far south as Xoconochco (today known as Soconusco) and Huiztlan (today, Huixtla), far down where the Mexican-Guatemalan border is today.
 These territories were highly important to the empire and had been previously conquered by his predecessor Ahuizotl, thus Moctezuma had to maintain them under his control.
-These revolts occurred in so many locations that the empire wasn't able to deal with all of them in an effective manner.
+These revolts occurred in so many locations that the empire was unable to deal with all of them effectively.